What are VoIP Codecs and How They Affect Call Quality?

 VoIP codecs improve call quality because they use lossy compression.

 In lossy compression, audio data is removed as much as possible to compress data.
-A codec can reduce audio data to one-eighth or one-tenth of the original size and still give a very high-quality VoIP call audio.
+As a result, a codec can reduce audio data to one-eighth or one-tenth of the original size and still give high-quality VoIP call audio.

 VoIP codecs do well in selecting specific audio data to avoid affecting call quality when compressed.
-You’ll still need to monitor call quality, but codecs will surely help you deliver the best possible audio quality.
+Of course, you’ll still need to monitor call quality, but codecs will surely help you deliver the best possible audio quality.

 Calculating VoIP Codec Bandwidth